basho/basho_docs/source/languages/en/riak/theory/why-riak.md

 ## What is Riak?

 Riak is a distributed database designed to deliver maximum data availability by distributing data across multiple servers.
-As long as your client can reach *one* Riak server, it should be able to write data.
-In most failure scenarios, the data you want to read should be available, although it may not be the most up-to-date version of that data.
+As long as your client can reach *one* Riak server, it should be able to write data. {{#2.0.0-}}In most failure scenarios, the data you want to read should be available, although it may not be the most up-to-date version of that data.{{/2.0.0-}}{{#2.0.0+}}
+Riak can be used either as an eventually or strongly consistent system, and these two approaches can be mixed and matched in a single cluster.

+In Riak as an eventually consistent system, the data that you want to read should remain available in most failure scenarios, although it may not be the most up-to-date version of that data.
+In Riak as a strongly consistent system, on the other hand, reads will return the most up-to-date version of data, with the drawback that some nodes will be temporarily unavailable to receive writes from time to time.
+{{/2.0.0+}}
+{{#2.0.0-}}
 This fundamental tradeoff---high availability in exchange for possibly outdated information---informs the key architectural decisions behind Riak.
 This idea of "eventual consistency" is a common one in distributed systems, with DNS and web caches as two notable examples.
+{{/2.0.0-}}

 ### Basho's goals for Riak